 Graduating IS students develop careers and pursue graduate education in a wide variety of fields, depending on their chosen area of study.
 As important, they gain experience and document success in one of the crucial predictors of success in any of those fields: the ability to undertake a self-directed project in collaboration with others, to reflect critically on its development in process, and to complete it in a timely fashion.
 For more information about career possibilities or pursuing graduate school please click here.

-Individualized Study Option Requirements
+Individualized Study Major Requirements

-Students can't apply directly to this option.
+Students can't apply directly to this major.
 Students apply in their junior year after they have completed at least one quarter of coursework in IAS, including BIS 300.
-Students interested in pursuing the Individualized Study option work with a faculty member to develop a substantive proposal.
+Students interested in pursuing the Individualized Study major work with a faculty member to develop a substantive proposal.
 (Please see the student handout for details on the application.)
 This proposal is then reviewed by a faculty oversight committee.
 If approved, requirements vary from proposal to proposal.
 Minimally, they need to include the following:

 A minimum of forty credits of coursework in the approved course of study, including three two-credit Portfolio Reflection courses (one in the first quarter of individualized study; one at the midpoint; and one in the final quarter).